 A study on caffeine and memory had 21 participants, mostly African American undergrads.
 They drank caffeinated or decaf tea before doing memory tests and math.
 Those who had caffeinated tea in the morning did better in memory tasks.

-But, there were no big differences in spatial memory or remembering numbers.
+But, there were no big impact of caffeine on memory and focus.

 Optimal Doses for Memory Enhancement